"My one regret? That I didn’t make that call 10 years earlier!"

 At this time, my sister was working in a Residential Home in Leicester and told me that an agency called Fosterplus were recruiting for foster carers.
 I couldn’t think of anything more exciting or rewarding than having another child to nurture and care for.
 It seemed too good to be true but making that initial phone call 16 years ago was a life-changing moment for me and my family that I have never regretted.

 We were approved within a year and decided that giving commitment and stability to a young person in a long-term placement would work best for us as a family as the girls were then aged six and eight years old.
 Our first child stayed for 18 months whilst the Local Authority advertised for potential adopters and his “forever home” was found.

-Having five teenagers in the house was great fun, extremely rewarding and, of course, challenging.
+Having five teenagers in the house was great fun, extremely rewarding, and of course, challenging.
 Each child had emotional and social insecurities, educational and medical difficulties and personal issues which required different parenting and nurturing skills.
-There is an excellent training programme provided throughout the year by Fosterplus Coventry as well as regular support groups with other foster carers and fortnightly visits from my supervising social worker so I felt competent and confident in my abilities.
+There is an excellent training programme provided throughout the year by the Coventry fostering team, as well as regular support groups with other foster carers and fortnightly visits from my supervising social worker so I felt competent and confident in my abilities.

 Now divorced, I am being assessed as a single carer so that I can continue to provide a nurturing and loving home to young children and/or teenagers.
-I have a network of support from my family, friends and fellow foster carers.
-My Supervising Social Worker and the emergency 24/7 on-call team as well as on-going training sessions either in my own home, office-based, at conferences or via the internet that are specific to my needs.
-I am also training to be a Mentor to help support Carers with the challenges we undertake.
+I have a network of support from my family, friends, and fellow foster carers.
+My Supervising Social Worker and the emergency 24/7 on-call team, as well as ongoing training sessions either in my own home, office-based, at conferences or via the internet that are specific to my needs.
+I am also training to be a Mentor to help support foster carers with the challenges we undertake.

 My one regret?
 That I didn’t make that call 10 years earlier!